github/docs/content/actions/using-containerized-services/about-service-containers.md

 You can specify credentials for your service containers in case you need to authenticate with an image registry.
 This allows you to use images from private registries or to [increase your DockerHub rate limit](https://www.docker.com/increase-rate-limits/).

-Here’s an example of authenticating with DockerHub and GitHub Container Registry:
+Here’s an example of authenticating with Docker Hub and the {% data variables.product.prodname_dotcom %} {% data variables.product.prodname_container_registry %}:

 {% raw %}